 Though not above mugging or waggling his Adam’s apple (something of a specialty of his), Syd Saylor was one of the most likable and least obnoxious of the slapstick comedians that worked in movie serials.
 Unlike Lee Ford, Sonny Ray, and other inferior comics who cluttered up several 1930s serials, Saylor was never shrill, frenetic, or sub-humanly stupid in demeanor; his comedy bits were made much more amusing by the calm and matter-of-fact way in which he performed them.
 When Saylor’s sidekicks were called on to do something useful, the moderation Saylor had observed in his comic scenes made it easy for him to display intelligence and resource without seeming out of character

-Syd Saylor was born Leo Sailor in Chicago.
+Syd Saylor was born Leslie Sailor in Chicago.
 He lost his father (a traveling engineer) in the 1906 San Francisco earthquake, and took up an acting career after finishing high school in order to help support his family.
 He spent the latter years of the 1910s and the earlier years of the 1920s as a stage comedian in various Midwestern theatrical troupes, and also did a hitch with the Marines from 1918-1919.
-Around the middle of the 1920s, his uncle (a former member of Mack Sennett’s stock company) encouraged him to try his luck in Hollywood.
-Saylor arrived on the West Coast in 1926, and soon landed the leading role in a series of silent comedy shorts, produced by the Stern Brothers and released by Universal.
+Around the middle of the 1920s, his uncle (a former member of Mack Sennett’s stock company) encouraged him to try his luck in Hollywood; Saylor arrived on the West Coast in 1926, and soon landed the leading role in a series of silent comedy shorts, produced by the Stern Brothers and released by Universal.
 These two-reelers (the “Let George Do It!” series) provided Saylor with steady work throughout the 1920s, although he found time to play occasional supporting parts in contemporary features.
 The series ended in 1929, and Saylor moved on to a new series of sound comedy shorts at Universal.
 This series, which ended in 1930, proved his last starring venue; he would spend the rest of his career as a comic character actor, typically playing small but noticeable bits in both A and B features.
 Occasionally, however, he would take a featured role as a comic sidekick in a B-film or in a serial; one of his first large sound-era parts was in the 1934 Mascot cliffhanger The Lost Jungle.

 After his two Mascot serials, Saylor returned to feature-film work, spending the rest of the 1930s playing small character parts in films for big studios like MGM and RKO (Murder in the Fleet, The Ex-Mrs. Bradford) and taking an occasional turn as a sidekick in B-films for Republic (The Three Mesquiteers), Victory (Kelly of the Secret Service), Grand National (Tex Ritter westerns like Arizona Days), and other small outfits.
-He remained a very busy character player in the 1940s, but largely abandoned sidekick parts; Brenda Starr Reporter (Columbia, 1945), gave him one of his only co-starring 1940s roles.
-This serial featured Saylor as newspaper photographer Chuck Allen, who helped Brenda Starr (Joan Woodbury) cover a story involving gangsters and a satchel of stolen money.
-Brenda Starr was a poorly-paced and poorly-written serial, but Saylor (who appeared in more scenes than nominal leading man Kane Richmond) did his best to inject some energy into the proceedings, whether he was bantering with bumbling police detective Joe Devlin or cheerily helping Brenda snoop into the villains’ affairs.
+He remained a very busy character player in the 1940s, but largely abandoned sidekick parts; Brenda Starr, Reporter (Columbia, 1945), gave him one of his only co-starring 1940s roles.
+This serial featured Saylor as brash newspaper photographer Chuck Allen, who helped Brenda Starr (Joan Woodbury) cover a story involving gangsters and a satchel of stolen money.
+Brenda Starr was a dull and extremely padded serial, but Saylor (who appeared in more scenes than nominal leading man Kane Richmond) did his best to inject some energy into the proceedings, whether he was bantering with bumbling police detective Joe Devlin or cheerily helping Brenda snoop into the villains’ affairs.
 At times he played things more broadly and noisily than in his Mascot serials, evidently trying to compensate for the weakness of his material–but he was more subtly funny in other scenes, particularly when registering mischievous but concealed glee after hopelessly puzzling Devlin by manipulation of an adding machine.

 After playing sidekick to Bob Steele in a handful of mid-1940s PRC B-westerns, Saylor settled permanently into small roles for the rest of the 1940s.
 The 1950s found him working in both features and television, appearing on The Adventures of Superman, The George Burns and Gracie Allen Show, Maverick and many other shows; he also played the famed Bozo the Clown for a time on live local TV.
 His final screen appearance was in a low-budget independently-produced horror film called The Crawling Hand, which was released not long after Saylor passed away in Hollywood in 1962.

 Most full-fledged comedians were hampered by the fast-paced serial format, which kept their opportunities of performing comic routines at a minimum.
 Too many of them tried to combat this difficulty by hyperactive overacting, which only succeeded in annoying the audiences.
-Syd Saylor, however, kept himself in check in his serials, performing mild comic bits with aplomb but never–not even in Brenda Starr–trying to play them up too strongly.
+Syd Saylor, however, kept himself in check in his serials, performing comic bits with aplomb but never–not even in Brenda Starr–trying to play them up too strongly.
 This self-restraint on his part made serial audiences not only willing to tolerate his clumsy or eccentric behavior, but happy to cheer for him when he succeeded in outsmarting the villains or otherwise saving the day.